Brakenrige History, Family Crest & Coats of Arms

 Some of the Brakenrige family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Brakenrige family to the New World and Oceana
+Migration of the Brakenrige family

 The descendants of the Dalriadan families who made the great crossing of the Atlantic still dot communities along the east coast of the United States and Canada.
 In the American War of Independence, many of the settlers traveled north to Canada as United Empire Loyalists.
 Clan societies and highland games have allowed Canadian and American families of Scottish descent to recover much of their lost heritage.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Brakenrige or a variant listed above include: Alexander Brackenridge who settled in Virginia in 1740; Hugh and John arrived in Philadelphia in 1846; Andrew Brackinridge settled in Philadelphia in 1840.